shalvah/ype/README.md

 **This project is still in its experimental stages.**

 TypeScript is cool, but it only gives you static type checking.
 Type errors can still slip into your code.
-Ype is designed to give you runtime type assertions in JavaScript, with _minimal performance overhead_.
+Ype is designed to give you runtime type assertions in JavaScript, with **minimal performance overhead** and **helpful error messages**.

 You can use Ype anywhere you need to, but the major use case Ype was built for is in function arguments.